amirali-hosseini/Php-Todo-List/README.md

-Hi Everyone. i am amirali hosseini , a back-end developer with php. this is Todo project.
+A simple todo list project with pure php.

-the db file is in the docs/ directory.
+You can find the database file is in the docs/ directory.